Estephanie Salazar-Estrada

 Undergraduate Research Assistant

-Aisha is a sophomore from Seattle, Washington.
-She is majoring in Psychological and Brain Sciences with a concentration in Cognitive Neuroscience and minoring in Human Computer Interaction.
+Aisha is a junior from Seattle, Washington.
+She is majoring in Psychological and Brain Sciences and minoring in Children’s Studies.
 Her interest primarily lies in the neurobiological basis for behavior and cognition and how early intervention, therapy, and assistive technology can level the playing field for children on the autism spectrum.
+She has worked extensively as a peer mentor and cognitive instructor for neurodiverse learners.
+This has inspired her to explore how various types of children see the world differently and has given her a firsthand look into how children learn.
 She hopes to pursue a career in Child Psychology and/or ABA therapy.
-Outside of the lab, Aisha is involved in Night Off, a club that provides free babysitting to families who have children with autism and serves as a teaching assistant for Introduction to Computer Science (CSE 131) at WashU.
-In her free time, she loves to play intramural volleyball, volunteer, stay active, spend time outdoors, and listen to podcasts.
+Outside of the lab, Aisha is involved in Night Off, a club that offers free babysitting to families who have children with autism.
+She also serves as a behavioral technician, providing individualized ABA therapy for children with autism.
+In her free time, she loves to volunteer, stay active, spend time outdoors, and listen to podcasts.

 Asha Wiggs